Th0h0/autossrf/README.md

 ### Summary

 **autoSSRF** is your best ally for identifying SSRF vulnerabilities at scale.
-Different from other ssrf automation tools, **autoSSRF** comes with the two following original features :
+Different from other ssrf automation tools, the tool comes with the two following original features :

 - **Smart fuzzing on relevant SSRF GET parameters**